psugrg-web/silly-laravel/README.md

 }
 ```

+> [!TIP]
+> You can be more specific about the returning type by providing it in the function declaration
+> `public function employer(): BelongsTo`.
+This means that tou'll return a `BelongsTo` data object.

 This method uses the built in `belongsTo()` method that will ask *Eloquent* to perform a new query to search the database for the object referred by the ID stored in the field defined by the migration.

 > [!IMPORTANT]